-Which one lays out how they can help me and gives me the clearest call to action of the 3?
+Which one lays out how they can help me and gives me the most precise call to action of the 3?

 But the first one does a great job.
-It is very clear (even has a specific price point), lays out the benefits, and says they have an exclusive rent to own listing.
+It is clear (even has a specific price point), lays out the benefits, and says they have an exclusive rent-to-own listing.
 Cool… I’ll check that one out!

-TIP: Their call to action could be stronger by changing their “Sign Up Today” link to something like… “See Available RTO Homes” as our testing has shown works on our websites.
+Tip: Their call to action could be more assertive by changing their “Sign Up Today” link to something like… “See Available RTO Homes” as our testing has shown works on our websites.

 9. Create Effective Landing Pages:

-All of the amazing high-quality motivated sellers or buyers from your PPC campaign won’t do you a lick of good without a landing page (or website) that performs well.
-You can see our conversion rate test blog posts we put out all of the time where we show our members’ websites pulling in sometimes 20%+ more leads just with tweaks we make to their websites.
+The excellent high-quality motivated sellers or buyers from your PPC campaign won’t do you a lick of good without a landing page (or website) that performs well.
+You can see our conversion rate test blog posts we put out all the time where we show our members’ websites pulling in sometimes 20%+ more leads just with tweaks we make to their websites.